jl178/airlift/README.md

 **Note: The DAG and Plugins folders are mounted directly to the airflow service for hot-reloading.
 When you make a change locally, it should automatically appear in the Airflow UI.**

+**Note: Start times for Airflow can be upwards of 5 minutes, due to the bootstrapping, installation of required PyPi packages, and the creation of the Postgres database.
+This all depends on your local machines power & the complexity of your Airflow setup.**

 #### 2. check

 Checks if all pre-requisite software is installed.